 - 1.6.1.1 The definition of offshore ornithology for the purposes of Volume 2, Chapter 5: Offshore Ornithology incorporates all birds that occur below MHWS.
 This therefore includes the intertidal environment where the Hornsea Three export cable makes landfall on the Norfolk coast.
 Surveys of the intertidal habitat at the export cable landfall identified a narrow strip of cobble/shingle/sand which was considered to provide minimal opportunities for foraging and roosting by intertidal birds.
 As such, it was considered that there would be no impacts on intertidal bird species and these are not considered for further assessment.
-This section therefore includes species accounts for seabird species that may utilise the Hornsea Three array area and the Hornsea Three offshore export cable route. - 1.6.1.2 Those species that may occur at the Hornsea Three array area have been identified using site-specific aerial surveys undertaken between April 2016 and February 2017.
+This section therefore includes species accounts for seabird species that may utilise the Hornsea Three array area and the Hornsea Three offshore export cable route. - 1.6.1.2 Those species that may occur at the Hornsea Three array area have been identified using site-specific aerial surveys undertaken between April 2016 and November 2017.
+Species accounts are therefore presented for all species recorded during these surveys.
 The species accounts for these species present aerial survey data from Hornsea Three plus a 4 km buffer.
 For species included in this section, population estimates for Hornsea Three plus a 4 km buffer are used as a screening tool to identify those species which require further assessment within Volume 2, Chapter 5: Offshore Ornithology.
 Species identified for further assessment are summarised in Section 1.7.
 For species along the Hornsea Three export cable route, the suite of species considered is based on those identified as part of the designation for the Greater Wash pSPA.
-Information relating to the abundance and distribution of these species has been obtained from the departmental brief for the Greater Wash pSPA and supporting documents (Lawson et al. 2015; Parsons et al., 2015; Wilson et al., 2014). - 1.6.1.3 Each species account also includes an overview of species conservation status and sensitivity to impacts associated with offshore wind developments.
-Behavioural information recorded during baseline surveys relating to flight direction, is also presented within individual species accounts. - 1.6.1.4 Data from aerial surveys carried out between 2004 and 2008 collated in reports produced by the Department of Energy and Climate Change (DECC, formerly the Department for Business, Enterprise and Regulatory Reform (BERR) and the Department for Trade and Industry (DTI)) have also been considered.
-Survey results from three of the Greater Wash aerial survey blocks in particular have been considered because they overlap with, or sit very close to, the westernmost limit of the former Hornsea Zone.
-These are GW2, GW9 and GW10 with these blocks show in WWT Consulting (2009) and Department for Business Enterprise and Regulatory Reform (2007).
-Because survey coverage was not consistent across all zones and the reports contain only raw counts, these survey data should only be used to inform the temporal pattern of use of the wider area by these species.
-Because these survey blocks are also closer to the coast than Hornsea Three, they may indicate a pattern of use of more coastal waters in this region.
+Information relating to the abundance and distribution of these species has been obtained from the departmental brief for the Greater Wash pSPA and supporting documents (Lawson et al., 2015; Parsons et al., 2015; Wilson et al., 2014). - 1.6.1.3 The occurence of of each species in the North Sea has also been considered using relevant data sources.
+Shapefiles associated with Natural England's Seabird Sensitivity Analysis Mapping Tool (WWT Consulting and MacArthur Green, 2013) have been used to identify the distribution of relevant species in the English North Sea, focussed on the area in which Hornsea Three is located.
+The underlying data supporting the shapefiles associated with the mapping tool were collected during boat-based and aerial surveys between 1979 and 2012.
+These data were analysed using distance analysis and density surface modelling to produce predicted densities across a 3 km by 3 km grid covering English territorial waters.
+A full description of the process is provided in the reports associated with the mapping tool (WWT Consulting and MacArthur Green, 2013). - 1.6.1.4 Each species account also includes an overview of species conservation status and sensitivity to impacts associated with offshore wind developments.
+All Special Protection Areas on the east coast of the UK (Shetland to Kent) at which the relevant species is a qualifying feature either in it's own right or as part of an assemblage have been identified.
+Behavioural information recorded during baseline surveys relating to flight direction, is also presented within individual species accounts.